brooklynjs/brooklynjs.github.io/speakers.md

 **If you are visiting us from outside of NYC metro area, we provide upto $150 in travel assistance.

 ## I have more questions about submitting talks, what should I do?
-Please feel free to ping us on twitter @kosamari @willmanduffy @brianloveswords @jedschmidt or email us [add email address ?]
+Please feel free to ping us on twitter @kosamari @willmanduffy @brianloveswords @paladique or email us at organizers@brooklynjs.com

 # Speaking at BrooklynJS